20 Employee Survey Questions to Help Define Your Company Values

 Why you need to regularly re-examine your core values

 Core values often change over time as companies grow and evolve.
 Or at least they should.
-As your core values shift and evolve, you want to ensure that your teams remain in alignment with them.
+As your core values shift and grow, you want to ensure that your teams remain in alignment with them.

-Here are tweny questions to add to your next employee engagement survey to help you gauge if your company values are still relevant today and if any necessary changes should be made to them.
+Here are 20 questions to add to your next employee engagement survey to help you gauge if your company values are still relevant today and if any necessary changes should be made to them.

 1. What initially drew you to our organization?